-Top Tips: When you visit it is really worth it to bring a decent camera and set of binoculars.
-For spotting and tracking dolphins and salmon you need to be patient and plan ahead, but for majority of animals here you are guaranteed to see a lot of them during your journey in NC500 route and nearby islands.
+Top Tips: When you visit it is really worth it to bring a decent camera and a set of binoculars.
+For spotting and tracking dolphins and salmon, you need to be patient and plan ahead, but for the majority of animals here you are guaranteed to see a lot of them during your journey in the NC500 route and nearby islands.

-Watching grey seal swimming in the sea was a such cute experience.
-You can see plenty of them on a boat trip from Isle of Mull to the nearby islands.
+Watching grey seals swimming in the sea was a such cute experience.
+You can see plenty of them on a boat trip from the Isle of Mull to the nearby islands.
 These grey seals are animals native to Scotland.

 The story of a salmons life cycle is a great life story on its own.
-They are born upstream in fresh water before swimming out to sea, when it is time for them to breed they swim thousands of kilometres back to where they were born.
-In the waterfall areas, you can and watch them jump constantly trying again and again to escape the river to get to their breeding location.
+They are born upstream in freshwater before swimming out to sea, when it is time for them to breed they swim thousands of kilometers back to where they were born.
+In the waterfall areas, you can and watch them jump constantly trying, again and again, to escape the river to get to their breeding location.
 Pitlochry dam is a great spot for this but it was closed when we went there due to Covid.
 The other famous location is Rogie Falls where we were lucky to watch the salmon jump.
-I kept tracking a salmon for quite a while, and managed to get a clip of one actually succeeding to get to the top of the waterfall.
-Vow, Salmon have a lot of lessons to teach us about persistence and sacrifice.
+I kept tracking a salmon for quite a while and managed to get a clip of one actually succeeding to get to the top of the waterfall.
+Vow, Salmon has a lot of lessons to teach us about persistence and sacrifice.
 Do not miss watching this wild animal in Scotland on your trip.

-Jellyfish are everywhere in all the beaches so you will spot them easily if you look into the sea.
-I had never seen this big jelly fish before and in varying colours, so adding them in here for those who have not seen many.
+Jellyfish are everywhere on all the beaches so you will spot them easily if you look into the sea.
+I had never seen these big jellyfish before and in varying colors, so adding them in here for those who have not seen many.

-You can spot stags in many places on the NC500 route, including Applecross, Torridon, Glencoe and Fort William area.
-In Applecross the stags were resting in a forest and I almost could not distinguish between their antlers and the tree branches.
+You can spot stags in many places on the NC500 route, including Applecross, Torridon, Glencoe, and Fort William area.
+In Applecross, the stags were resting in a forest and I almost could not distinguish between their antlers and the tree branches.
 The amazing art of camouflage in play!
-Stags are widely found native wild animal in Scotland and don’t forget to interact with them if they are close by.
+Stags are widely found native wild animals in Scotland and don’t forget to interact with them if they are close by.
 Most of them were very tame.

-Deer are relatively easy wild animal to find in Scotland if you kept an eye for them even (especially) when you are on the road.
+Deer are relatively easy wild animals to find in Scotland if you kept an eye for them even (especially) when you are on the road.
 We spotted many of them crossing the roads and in the wild or mountains while we were driving especially in the Glencoe and Fort William area.
 You will also find these animals native to Scotland grazing in some private properties.
 I am sharing all pictures with places I spotted them.
-The Harry Potter Viaduct in Glenfinnan is actually located in a deer garden, so we were lucky to see one just before the viaduct too, which is the my blog image above was taken.
+The Harry Potter Viaduct in Glenfinnan is actually located in a deer garden, so we were lucky to see one just before the viaduct too!

 Another most diverse wild animal experience in Scotland we had watching a duo of sheep, one white and one brown.
-These two spotted in the Sanna Bay area,were like best friends and they always moved around together.
+These two spotted in the Sanna Bay area, we’re like best friends and they always moved around together.
 What an amazing duo, telling the message of diversity very loudly.
-This duo is my friend’s most favourite moment from the trip.
+This duo is my friend’s most favorite moment from the trip.

 Goats are also familiar domestic animals for most of us, but we spotted a Scottish wild goat very unique with this stellar beard in the Isle of Kerrera.
 While this one was seen resting over a rock, look at the other one inside the cave.
 This was also a very enjoyable moment.

 Highland cows or Coos are special native Scottish animals.
-For me they always looked grumpy and a bit not so friendly when I went near them.
-You can see then in NC500 route especially in Ullapool and Torridon area.
+For me, they always looked grumpy and a bit not so friendly when I went near them.
+You can see them in the NC500 route especially in Ullapool and Torridon area.

-Golden Eagle are spotted a lot in the northern hemisphere and you will be able to see them in Scotland.
-Golden Eagles are very unique, have a stylish shape and looks amazing when they stretch out feathers when they fly.
+Golden Eagle is spotted a lot in the northern hemisphere and you will be able to see them in Scotland.
+Golden Eagles are very unique, have a stylish shape, and look amazing when they stretch out feathers when they fly.

 This was a capture of the moment and a lucky one, as we got into habit of clicking any bird we see after we spotted the Eagle flying first in Isle of Skye.
 We believe it is a Pelican from a Google search, but would love to be corrected if any bird experts know better.